Rekord/rekord/README.md

   loadRelations: false, // default: true

   // (boolean) Whether all models should be remotely fetched via a REST call as soon as the models are loaded from local
-  // storage (if cache is not set to Neuro.Cache.None).
+  // storage (if cache is not set to Rekord.Cache.None).
   loadRemote: false, // default: true

   // (boolean) Whether all models should be remotely fetched after an application is offline, gets back online, and is
   // finished syncing all local changes to REST & real-time interfaces.
 This option is ignored if loadRemote is false.
   autoRefresh: true, // default: true

-  // (string) Determines if models are stored in local storage all the time (Neuro.Cache.All or 'all'), never
+  // (string) Determines if models are stored in local storage all the time (Rekord.Cache.All or 'all'), never
-  // (Neuro.Cache.None or 'none'), or only when there are pending values to save/remove (Neuro.Cache.Pending or 'pending').
+  // (Rekord.Cache.None or 'none'), or only when there are pending values to save/remove (Rekord.Cache.Pending or 'pending').
-  cache: Neuro.Cache.Pending, // default: Neuro.Cache.All
+  cache: Rekord.Cache.Pending, // default: Rekord.Cache.All

   // (boolean) Determines whether all fields are sent on saves (true) or only fields that have changed since the last save.
   fullSave: true, // default: false